 Here Jesus implies that he will return to his Father.
-Alternate translation: "I am going back to the Father" the Father is greater than I the ruler ... is coming in order that the world will know
+Alternate translation: "I am going back to the Father"

+the Father is greater than I

 Here Jesus implies that the Father has greater authority than the Son while the Son is on the earth.
 Alternate translation: "the Father has greater authority than I have here"